Firms To Watch: Public international law

 Work highlights

-• Acting for Nasib Hasanov, an Azerbaijani individual who owns the Neqsol group of companies, in an ICSID claim against Georgia over alleged state interference in a local telecoms company.
+• Acted for Nasib Hasanov (an Azerbaijani individual who owns the Neqsol group of companies), in an ICSID claim against Georgia over alleged state interference in a local telecoms company.

-• Representing Lithuania in an UNCITRAL investment arbitration concerning the renationalisation of Snoras Bank.
+• Successfully acted for Lithuania in an UNCITRAL investment arbitration, in relation to the renationalisation of Snoras Bank.

 Eversheds Sutherland (International) LLP